FoodMobile/Docs/docs/user_docs/how_to_add_items.md

 ![#editMenu2](../user_docs_images/editmenu2_resize.png)
 ![#editMenu3](../user_docs_images/editmenu3_resize.png)

-- Then after going back to the menu (you have to click refresh) you should see your newly created item!
+- Then after going back to the menu, you have to click refresh, you should see your newly created item!

 ![#editMenu5](../user_docs_images/editmenu5_resize.png)